 We started with the market at Place Royale (the market is so big it spreads over two large public spaces) where brightly lit Christmas huts jostled for space around a centre fountain.
 Market-goers swarmed like bees around the huts selling warming churros, waffles and vin chaud (mulled wine) or chocolat chaud (hot chocolate).

-I have limited experience of European Christmas markets, but the setting in Place Royale was exactly how I’d imagined Xmas markets should be!
+I have limited experience with European Christmas markets, but the setting in Place Royale was exactly how I’d imagined Xmas markets should be!
 The beautiful buildings lining the square (well, more accurately a semi-circle), the Basilique Saint-Nicolas proudly standing high over the slate grey rooftops, and the ornately sculptured fountain peeking up through the middle of the market.

 We wandered through the red and white huts, soaking in the festive atmosphere and stopping to take a closer look when something interesting caught our eye.
 The festive wares on offer range from locally crafted giftware to Christmas trinkets to edible treats.